-It helps to keep the lines of communication open on the job — particularly if you’re working through treatment.
-It’s a way of reminding coworkers and supervisors that you’re still an effective part of the team.
-A lack of communication can cause fellow staff members to question your value and productivity, giving rise to confusion and anxiety — even mistrust.
+Communication continues to be an important aspect in the workplace, whether you've taken time off or are working through your treatment.
+Keeping open lines of communication with coworkers and supervisors can help remind them that you’re still an effective part of the team.
+A lack of communication can cause questions surrounding your value and productivity, giving rise to confusion and anxiety — even mistrust.
 Clear and consistent communication, on the other hand, can create a strong sense of reassurance.

 Identify a point person.